EugeneGIS/AGDAbook/docs/06-Exp_RF.md

 ### Local R squared

-The Local R-squared value ranges from 0 to 1 and represents the strength of the correlations of the local model on the features.
+The Local R-squared value represents the strength of the correlations of the local model on the features and ranges from 0 to 1.

 ``` r